clairecleverlamb/game-on/README.md

 # Game On Sports Connect

-Game On Sports Connect is a dynamic web application designed to bring sports enthusiasts together.
+Game On Sports Connect [ [Start App From Here](https://game-on-7e67046190a3.herokuapp.com/)] is a dynamic web application designed to bring sports enthusiasts together.
 Whether you're looking to join a casual game, compete in a tournament, or connect with a vibrant community of players, this platform has it all.
 With a sleek, sporty design and interactive features, Game On Sports Connect makes it easy to explore, participate, and showcase your athletic achievements.

 ## Screenshots
 **Home Page**